Clonmoyle House

 Clonmoyle House was a country house in the townland of Clonmoyle East, situated 3.9 km south-east of Aghabullogue village and 3.4 km north-east of Coachford village.
-The house and demesne was one of several eighteenth and nineteenth century estates built in mid-Cork along the valley of the River Lee and its tributaries.
+The house and demesne was one of several 18th and 19th century estates built in mid-Cork along the valley of the River Lee and its tributaries.

 The Archaeological Inventory of County Cork (1997) describes Clonmoyle House as an abandoned two-storey country house, depicted as rectangular on the 1841 surveyed OS map, but later remodelled and enlarged by the addition of bows to side elevations and rear hipped-roof projections.
 An entrance front existed of three bays, with side-lights and sash windows.
-A roofless farm building was located to the north-west.

 Clonmoyle House was once a Colthurst family residence.
-In A Topographical Dictionary of Ireland (Lewis, 1837) the parish of Aghabologue is described as containing numerous "large and elegant houses", including "Clonmoyle, the seat of C. Colthurst, Esq".
+In A Topographical Dictionary of Ireland (Samuel Lewis, 1837), the parish of Aghabologue is described as containing numerous "large and elegant houses", including "Clonmoyle, the seat of C. Colthurst, Esq".
 Agriculture was said to have locally improved by the exertions of Colthurst and other proprietors, who introduced a system of irrigation, drainage, and a culture of green crops.
-The tithe applotment book for the townland of Clonmoyle East records "Charles Colthurst, Esq." as occupying 36 acres.
+The tithe applotment book for the townland of Clonmoyle East (1823-1837) records "Charles Colthurst, Esq." as occupying 36 acres.
 Colthurst was the son of John Colthurst and Jane Bowen.
-The Ordnance Survey name book of c.
-1840 refers to a demesne on the southern side of Clonmoyle East, containing "Clonmoyle House and Cottage, interspersed with trees, some plantation and ornamental ground".
+The Ordnance Survey name book (c.
+1840) refers to a demesne on the southern side of Clonmoyle East, containing "Clonmoyle House and Cottage, interspersed with trees, some plantation and ornamental ground".
 It is described as a fine house with good "offices", being the residence of Chas.
 Colthurst Esq., and with the River Dripsey bounding the property to the east and south.
-Clonmoyle House and its demesne are depicted on the 1841 surveyed OS Map, including a fish pond, weir, waterfall and wooden bridge.
+Clonmoyle House and its demesne are depicted on the 1841 surveyed OS Map.